ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-l2-nsx-t-guide.md

 ## Migrating virtual machines
 {: #v2t-l2-nsx-t-guide-migrate}

 After the network switchover is complete, the workloads can be migrated.
-The migration can be achieved by using the Advanced Cross vCenter Server vMotion capability that is available with vSphere 7 Update 1c by using the UI or PowerCLI.
-Advanced Cross vCenter Server vMotion enables the migration of VMs between vCenter Server instances, without the requirement for Enhanced Linked Mode or Hybrid Linked Mode and hence it is now possible to migrate VMs between vCenter appliances that are in different Single Sign-On domains.
+The migration can be achieved by using the Advanced Cross {{site.data.keyword.vcf-auto-short}} vMotion capability that is available with vSphere 7 Update 1c by using the UI or PowerCLI.
+Advanced Cross {{site.data.keyword.vcf-auto-short}} vMotion enables the migration of VMs between {{site.data.keyword.vcf-auto-short}} instances, without the requirement for Enhanced Linked Mode or Hybrid Linked Mode and hence it is now possible to migrate VMs between vCenter appliances that are in different Single Sign-On domains.
 Advanced Cross vCenter Server vMotion can be used for single VMs or bulk migrations.
 The source vCenter needs to be version 6.5 or greater.

 The vMotion involves a network backing change that might be disruptive.
 For more information, see [vMotion between VDS/VSS and NSX-T virtual switch](https://kb.vmware.com/s/article/56991){: external}.